steinbergmedia/vst3_dev_portal/src/pages/VST+3+Licensing/What+are+the+licensing+options.md

 for other files of the Software Development Kit therespective embedded license text is applicable.
 The license can be found at: <http://www.steinberg.net/sdklicenses_vst3>

-This Software Development Kit is licensed under the terms ofthe Steinberg VST3 License, or alternatively under the terms of the General PublicLicense (GPL) Version 3.
+This Software Development Kit is licensed under the terms ofthe Steinberg VST 3 License, or alternatively under the terms of the General PublicLicense (GPL) Version 3.
 You may use the Software Development Kit according to eitherof these licenses as it is most appropriate for your project on a case-by-case basis(commercial or not).

-a) Proprietary Steinberg VST3 License
+a) Proprietary Steinberg VST 3 License
 The Software Development Kit may not be distributed in partsor its entirety without prior written agreement by Steinberg MediaTechnologies GmbH.
 The SDK must not be used to re-engineer or manipulate anytechnology used